emberjs/data/packages/store/README.md

 ## 🔨 Creating A Store

-To use a `Store` we will need to do few things: add a `Cache` to store data **in-memory**, add an `Adapter` to fetch data from a source, and implement `instantiateRecord` to tell the store how to display the data for individual resources.
+To use a `Store` we will need to do few things: add a [Cache](https://api.emberjs.com/ember-data/release/classes/%3CInterface%3E%20Cache) to store data **in-memory**, add a [Handler](https://github.com/emberjs/data/tree/main/packages/request#handling-requests) to fetch data from a source, and implement `instantiateRecord` to tell the store how to display the data for individual resources.

 > **Note** If you are using the package `ember-data` then a `JSON:API` cache and `instantiateRecord` are configured for you by default.

 ### Configuring A Cache

-To start, let's install a `JSON:API` cache.
+To start, let's install a [JSON:API](https://jsonapi.org/) cache.
 If your app uses `GraphQL` or `REST` other caches may better fit your data.
-You can author your own cache by creating one that conforms to the [spec]().
+You can author your own cache by creating one that conforms to the [spec](https://api.emberjs.com/ember-data/release/classes/%3CInterface%3E%20Cache).

-The package `@ember-data/json-api` provides a `JSON:API` cache we can use.
+The package [@ember-data/json-api](https://github.com/emberjs/data/tree/main/packages/json-api) provides a [JSON:API](https://jsonapi.org/) cache we can use.
 After installing it, we can configure the store to use this cache.

 ```js
 import Store from '@ember-data/store';